 You download Pop OS ISO files depending on the hardware you have.
-So that, no matter if you’re rocking an NVIDIA GPU, or an AMD one or an Intel integrated, You’ll be getting the max performance immediately after installation.
+So that, no matter if you’re rocking an NVIDIA GPU, an AMD one or an Intel integrated, You’ll be getting the max performance immediately after installation.

 Gaming and other demanding tasks like compiling also run very nicely on Pop.
 Overall, performance-wise, Pop OS will provide you with that nice boosted computing experience.